lennox55555/HAHD/README.md

 The data collection strategy aims to build a dataset sufficient for meaningful machine learning analysis to enventually trained.
 Initial targets were set at 15,000 gaze samples/questions to ensure adequate representation across all decision classes.
 Currently, the dataset includes 1,015 completed viewing sessions, with each session capturing up to 90 distinct gaze points.
 This data collection provides information about viewing patterns.

 ## Exploratory Data Analysis
 The analysis reveals complex patterns in how participants visually process driving scenes.
 Through aggregate attention heatmaps, we've identified common focus areas that attract immediate attention across multiple viewers.
-These heatmaps highlight crucial zones where potential hazards are most frequently detected, providing insights into collective human perception of road safety.
+These heatmaps highlight zones where potential hazards are most frequently detected.
+This provids insights the collective human perception of road safety.

 Individual viewer pattern analysis reveals fascinating variations in how different participants approach hazard detection.
 Using visualization techniques, we can track unique gaze paths and attention patterns, showing how different viewers prioritize various elements within the same scene.
 This analysis helps identify both common patterns and individual variations in hazard detection strategies.

 Temporal progression analysis demonstrates how attention shifts during the viewing period, from initial focus areas to subsequent points of interest.
 This timeline based visualization helps understand the sequence of human attention in processing road scenes, crucial information for developing more intuitive autonomous systems.

 ## Ethics Statement